-The Audit Committee has reviewed the Company's audited financial statements for the fiscal year ended December 31, 2019 and has discussed these financial statements with management and the Company's independent registered public accounting firm.
-The Audit Committee has also received from, and discussed with, the Company's independent registered public accounting firm various communications that such independent registered public accounting firm various required to be discussed under applicable Public Company Accounting Oversight Board ("PCAOB") standards.
+The Audit Committee has reviewed the Company's audited financial statements for the fiscal year ended December 31, 2020 and has discussed these financial statements with management and the Company's independent registered public accounting firm.
+The Audit Committee has also received from, and discussed with, the Company's independent registered public accounting firm various communications that such independent registered public accounting firm is required to provide to the Audit Committee, including the matters required to be discussed under applicable Public Company Accounting Oversight Board ("PCAOB") standards.